shervinsahba/obsidian-icewind/House Rules.md

 	- You may freely move.
 Because you are prone, your movement is halved.
 	- You may elect to use an action, bonus action, or reaction.
 However that choice comes with a cost: 2 levels of exhaustion for an action and 1 level for either a bonus action or reaction.
  - **Massive Damage.** Taking massive damage (>50% HP) may result in a CON save to see if *something like* a [System Shock](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#MassiveDamage) effect occurs.
 Taking massive damage that knocks you unconscious may result in *something like* a [lingering injury](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#Injuries).
+ - **Ready a backup character.** Be ready to roll.

 ## General
+- **Minimize rule-lawyering.** I aim to quickly arbitrate rulings.
+Make a note of questions and give it to me later, so we can get a proper ruling for future cases.
 - **Rule of Cool.** If you want to do something not in the rules, I may just let it happen.
 If you want to do something absolutely crazy, something perhaps with dire consequences, I may just say "that's cool, do it."

 ![[junji.png]]